-23 Holiday Jewelry Deals to Snag for Party Season
+23 Ultra-Pretty Holiday Jewelry Deals to Shop for Party Season

-The holidays are, for many, one of the most wonderful times of the year—but also the time of year when we’re the most broke.
-Buying gifts for everyone on our list thrills us, since we love giving these people treats that make them smile, but, you know, the struggle to afford our own lives after all is said and done is real.
+The holidays are, for many, a wonderful time of year—but also a period when we tend to be pretty broke.
+Buying gifts for everyone on our list is the best, but, you know, it can also be a bit of a struggle to afford our own lives after all is said and done.

 If you’re headed to a string of holiday parties this season and want to amp up your look with some glitz, but not spend a ton, we have good news: There are plenty of budget-friendly earrings, necklaces, bracelets, and rings that will glam up your look without emptying your account.